Brian Duperreault: Hamilton Insurance Group

-CEO and executive chairman of AIG
+AIG

 In May 2017, Duperreault was hired as CEO of AIG, following Peter Hancock's March 2017 announcement to step down under pressure after what had been a significant period of disappointing financial results.
 Since late 2008 the AIG conglomerate had sold off many of its businesses to pay off the $185 billion U.S. government bailout it received during the 2008 financial crisis.
 It was still struggling financially, its profit margins were notably low, it had had a decade of significant underwriting losses, and in addition to the loss of numerous businesses it had lost clients, reputation, talented people, and morale.
 Duperreault was its seventh CEO in 12 years.

 In conjunction with Duperreault's hiring, AIG acquired Hamilton USA, its U.S. platform, and later renamed it Blackboard; AIG entered into a strategic reinsurance partnership with Hamilton Re; and Attune, the joint venture between AIG, Hamilton, and Two Sigma, expanded its target market to include larger companies.
 In addition, AIG partnered with Two Sigma to leverage its insurance-focused data science and technology expertise for AIG's global commercial-insurance underwriting.

 Duperreault immediately announced that he would grow AIG, rather than shrink it or break it up.
 He also curtailed the practice of share buybacks, asserting that a better use of capital was acquisition of smaller companies.

 In late September 2017, federal regulators removed AIG's too big to fail status.
 Four months later Duperreault acquired Bermuda-based Validus Holdings Ltd. The acquisition added business areas AIG didn't have, including reinsurance, a Lloyd's of London syndicate, insurance-linked securities, a specialist in U.S. small commercial excess and surplus underwriting, and crop insurance.
 The deal also brought in fresh underwriting talent, particularly in property risk and catastrophe risk.
 Also in 2018 he acquired Ellipse, a UK life insurance business, from Munich Re.